More than funding

 Karl Mahon, Teacher, Chiswick School

-Our robotics kits squeeze in over 1400 parts – plus a control hub for programming and driver station with controllers.
+Our robotics kits squeeze in over 1400 parts – plus a control hub for programming and a driver station with controllers.
 Kits are reusable and upgraded annually with game pieces.
-Commercial suppliers charge thousands of pounds for a kit and our bursary scheme issues them for free.
+Robotics kits can normally cost thousands of pounds and our bursary scheme issues them for free.

-For just £399 you can join the More Than Robots community – lapping up thousands of pounds worth of the latest tech and STEM enrichment provision for your organisation.
+For just £399 you can join the More Than Robots community.

 What's included